-- (1) Management objectives are a matter of societal choice. - (2) Management should be decentralized to the lowest appropriate level. - (3) Ecosystem managers should consider the effects (actual or potential) of their activities on adjacent and other ecosystems. - (4) Recognizing potential gains from management there is a need to understand the ecosystem in an economic context.
-Any ecosystem management program should a) reduce those market distortions that adversely affect biological diversity; b) align incentives to promote sustainable use; c) internalize costs and benefits in the given ecosystem to the extent feasible. - (5) A key feature of the ecosystem approach includes conservation of ecosystem structure and functioning. - (6) Ecosystems must be managed within the limits to their functioning. - (7) The ecosystem approach should be undertaken at the appropriate scale. - (8) Recognizing the varying temporal scales and lag effects which characterize ecosystem processes, objectives for ecosystem management should be set for the long term. - (9) Management must recognize that change is inevitable. - (10)The ecosystem approach should seek the appropriate balance between conservation and use of biological diversity. - (11)The ecosystem approach should consider all forms of relevant information, including scientific and indigenous and local knowledge, innovations and practices. - (12) The ecosystem approach should involve all relevant sectors of society and scientific disciplines.
+(1) Management objectives are a matter of societal choice.

+(2) Management should be decentralized to the lowest appropriate level.

+(3) Ecosystem managers should consider the effects (actual or potential) of their activities on adjacent and other ecosystems.

+(4) Recognizing potential gains from management there is a need to understand the ecosystem in an economic context.
+Any ecosystem management program should a) reduce those market distortions that adversely affect biological diversity; b) align incentives to promote sustainable use; c) internalize costs and benefits in the given ecosystem to the extent feasible.

+&lt;sup>1 The "ecosystem-based approach", instead of "ecosystem approach", is used throughout this document, which is in line with the EU Marine Strategy Framework Directive and the [Proposal for an] EU MSP Directive.

+(5) A key feature of the ecosystem approach includes conservation of ecosystem structure and functioning.

+(6) Ecosystems must be managed within the limits to their functioning.

+(7) The ecosystem approach should be undertaken at the appropriate scale.

+(8) Recognizing the varying temporal scales and lag effects which characterize ecosystem processes, objectives for ecosystem management should be set for the long term.

+(9) Management must recognize that change is inevitable.

+(10) The ecosystem approach should seek the appropriate balance between conservation and use of biological diversity.

+(11) The ecosystem approach should consider all forms of relevant information, including scientific and indigenous and local knowledge, innovations and practices.

+(12) The ecosystem approach should involve all relevant sectors of society and scientific disciplines.

-Resulting from these principles the Convention on Biological Diversity (CBD) (COP 5/Decision V/6) stated in May 2000 the following definition of the ecosystem approach: "The ecosystem approach is a strategy for the integrated management of land, water and living resources that promotes conservation and sustainable use in an equitable way.
+Convention on Biological Diversity (CBD), COP 5/Decision V/6 (May 2000):

+"The ecosystem approach is a strategy for the integrated management of land, water and living resources that promotes conservation and sustainable use in an equitable way.
 Thus, the application of the ecosystem approach will help to reach a balance of the three objectives of the Convention: conservation; sustainable use and the fair and equitable sharing of the benefits arising out of the utilization of genetic resources.
-An ecosystem approach is based on the application of appropriate scientific methodologies focused on levels of biological organization, which encompass the essential structure, processes, functions and interactions among organisms and their environment.
+An ecosystem approach is based on the application of appropriate scientific methodologies focused on levels of biological organisation, which encompass the essential structure, processes, functions and interactions among organisms and their environment.
 It recognizes that humans, with their cultural diversity, are an integral component of many ecosystems."